IBM/ibmi-bob/README.md

 ![](../../wiki/images/bob-logo-bw.png)

 # Better Object Builder
 Better Object Builder, or _Bob_, is a free and open source build system for the IBM i platform that is used to build native "QSYS" objects.
 It was developed by [S4i Systems](http://www.s4isystems.com), a leader in Electronic Document Management, to build their own software.
-It has been released under the [Apache 2.0 license](LICENSE) to the open source community so that others could benefit.
+It is released under the [Apache 2.0 license](LICENSE) to the open source community so that others can contribute and benefit.

 # Why Better Object Builder?
 Here's what makes Bob different.